 So is it obvious how zealously I adore the Morning Pages?
 I seriously cannot sing enough praises for this technique, and I hope you try it.
 So pick up a copy of The Artist’s Way or listen to it for free with a trial of Audible.com if you’re not sure.
 Or just start writing your Morning Pages today, no strings attached.
 If you can get through a month of writing, I know you will not want to stop.
 You will find yourself thinking clearer and being more creative, and you will begin to recommend the Morning Pages to your friends, too.
 So what is there to lose?
 Grab a pen and paper, darlin’, and start decluttering your brain today.

 If you’ve already read The Artist’s Way and are still looking to awaken your creativity.
-I also recommend Big Magic by Elizabeth Gilbert and A Trail Through Leaves by Hannah Hinchman (which you can get for under $1!).
-Both are great books that really helped me grow as an artist.
-(Remember you can listen to two free audio books with a free trial of Audible.com that you can cancel at any time!)
+I also recommend Big Magic by Elizabeth Gilbert and A Trail Through Leaves by Hannah Hinchman.
+Both are great books that really helped me grow as an artist and as a person.
+(Remember you can listen to two free audiobooks with a free trial of Audible.com that you can cancel at any time!)